 Open the Device Manager by using Windows 10 Search or you can right-click on ‘This PC’ on the desktop and choose the ‘Properties’.
 Now here at the right pane, you will find the ‘Device Manager’.

-I strongly hope that you may get the Bluetooth Driver back in Device Manager in the first step.
+I strongly hope that you got the hidden Bluetooth Driver back in Device Manager with the first step.
 Let me know what do you think.
 Have you got the missing Bluetooth icon in Device Manager?
 Share your thoughts.